Gerostathos/Adaptive-Agentic-LLM-Pipeline-for-Semantic-Table-Annotation/README.md

 └── requirements.txt
 ```

-Experiment and dataset-specific details are documented separately in:
+Experiment and dataset-specific details are documented in:

 ```text
 data/README.md